simdutf/simdutf/README.md

 simdutf_warn_unused bool validate_utf8(const char *buf, size_t len) noexcept;

 /**
  * Validate the UTF-8 string and stop on error.
+It might be faster than
+ * validate_utf8 when an error is expected to occur early.
  *
  * Overridden by each implementation.
  *